skiano/president/README.md

 * __Goals__
   * Players are trying to get rid of all their cards
-  * Players exit the game when the run out of cards
+  * Players exit the game when they run out of cards
   * The last player holding cards looses

 * __Rules__